Reporting gives legal departments an opportunity to connect and share critical information. Find out what you need to include for the CEO and Board.

 The what - calls to your Legal Department’s output: What exactly do you do around here?
 A smart collection and classification of your legal work will help you identify opportunities for improvement.

-“The what.”
-This calls to your Legal Department’s output: What exactly do you do around here?
+This calls to your in-house Legal Department’s output: What exactly do you do around here?

 A smart collection and classification of your legal work will help you identify opportunities for improvement, ensure appropriate staffing, scout problem areas and more.

-The challenge: To obtain data that is at all useful, your team needs a relevant and consistent taxonomy to classify matters.
+The challenge: To obtain legal data that is at all useful, your in-house legal team needs a relevant and consistent taxonomy to classify matters.

 Example: a trademark litigation matter: